AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 The base network consists of the following layers:
 - A graph attention layer with $8$ heads, followed by dropout.
 - An LSTM layer with hidden size $32$, which takes the reshaped historic data over all nodes.
+As modification of the original architecture, we concatenate additional daytime and day of week features to this layer's input.
+We encode both with sinusoidal encodings due to their periodic nature.
 - A second LSTM layer with hidden size $128$.
 - A final linear layer operating on the last LSTM prediction, outputting information for all $9$ timepoints.

-For the evaluation of our demand prediction task, we choose to compare three reference models:
-- The base STGAT model, with number of nodes and final output size adapted to the problem, without dropout.
-- An upscaled and regularized variant, with LSTM sizes $(128, 256)$, dropout of $0.95$ and weight decay $0.4$.
-- A variation, where we replace the LSTMs by a decoder-only transformer with $4$ layers, $8$ attention heads, and an embedding size of $32$.

 // precise description; also transformer variation
 // architecture: straight diagram [td]

 == Modeling Details
 We use the historic bike-sharing data provided from the city of Toronto's open data portal.
 For all computations, we use the data for the full month May 2024.
 For the station geographical locations, we use the current live information provided.
 As of November $2024$, there are $861$ stations in the data.
 Notably, because historic station capacities are not given and station capacities frequently change due to extension and relocation, we have to estimate when a station is full or empty from the bikes taken in and out.
-For an exploratory spatial data analysis of Toronto's bike-sharing system, see our #link("https://medium.com/ai4sm/exploring-spatial-patterns-in-torontos-bike-sharing-system-7b5c486ae250", "Medium article").
+For an exploratory spatial data analysis of Toronto's bike-sharing system, where we also cover other details of the data processing, see our #link("https://medium.com/ai4sm/exploring-spatial-patterns-in-torontos-bike-sharing-system-7b5c486ae250", "Medium article").

 === Station Occupancy Estimation
 The behavior at most stations follows a clear daily pattern, where bikes show wave-like patterns, however, the cumulative number of bikes either increases or declines over the month.
 This is probably due to bikes taken out for repairing or relocation, which are not logged in the ridership data.
 In order to estimate when a station is empty or full, we thus take daily minima and maxima and consider the station full if the cumulative number of bikes at that timepoint is within $2$ bikes close to the maximum or minimum, respectively, as marked in @figure:cap.
 Notably, we aim to err on the side of overestimation, because if a station is almost full at a time, usually users remember this behavior and refrain from using this station during that time, although the demand exists.

-#figure(image("imgs/cum_bikes_daily_with_capacity_marked.png"), caption: [Cumulative number of bikes in a station over several days with capacity bounds marked.]) <figure:cap>
+#figure(image("imgs/cum_bikes_daily_with_capacity_marked.png"), caption: [Cumulative number of bikes in a station over several days with estimated capacity bounds marked.]) <figure:cap>

 === Temporal Horizon and Rate Calculation
 In modeling bike sharing demand, the prediction time horizon and the averaging horizon fundamental parameters.
 In @Dastjerdi2022, the number of pickups in $15$ minutes was found to be reliably predictable, which is equivalent to predicting a uniform average over $15$ minutes.